jhudsl/Intro_to_OTTR/docs/02-platform-specific-set-up.md

 You may want to edit the title at the top of this page to indicate the material being linked.

-Now click `Publish` in the left upper corner (don't worry it's not actually publishing publicly, its just saving your changes).
+Now click `Publish` in the left upper corner (don't worry it's not actually publishing publicly, it is just saving your changes).
 And it will ask you again to really scare you, but yes, click `Publish`.

 ![](https://raw.githubusercontent.com/jhudsl/OTTR_Template/main/resources/coursera_screenshots/add-chapter-9.png)